cathaoiragnew/cathaoiragnew.github.io/pages/home.md

 permalink: /
 ---

 Hello and welcome to my website!
-I’m Cathaoir, a passionate researcher and engineer specializing in Computer Vision, Deep Learning and Artificial Intelligence.
 Here, you’ll find information about my professional journey, projects, and interests.

 ##### What you'll find here